10 Commandments of Business Blogging

-While business blogging is used very successfully not only in the search industry there seems to persist a large amount of uncertainty about the nature of it to the point of some spectacular failures of business blogs.
+While business blogging gets practiced very successfully not only in the search industry there seems to persist a large amount of uncertainty about the nature of it to the point of some spectacular failures of business blogs.

 To establish a few guidelines for proper business blog behavior there arises a need for a set of “social values” especially in connection and to deal with social media.
 These are indeed fairly simple and self-evident once written down.
 I just did it:

 Take a look at the 10 commandments of business blogging and also make sure to read my introduction called the 10 simplest ways to boost your social media credibility right from the start: